 - Subject Heading

-William H. Helfand collection of medical prints and posters, 1695-1991, bulk 1800-1899.
-William Helfand is a scholar of pharmaceutical history and art, and collector of ephemera and art related to medicine.
-The William H. Helfand Collection of Medical Prints and Posters consists of 34 prints and posters realted to the history of medicine and pharmacology, dating from 1695 to 1991, with the bulk of the prints dating from 19th century
+William Helfand was a scholar of pharmaceutical history and art, and collector of ephemera and art related to medicine.
+The William H. Helfand Collection of Medical Prints and Posters consists of 34 prints and posters related to the history of medicine and pharmacology, dating from 1695 to 1991, with the bulk of the prints dating from 19th century